 Gregor Spörri, born in Basel (CH) in 1955, founded Z-Productions after school, vocational training and military – a company for discotheque equipment, concepts and design, which he still operates to this day.
 More information in the menu at: Z-PRODUCTIONS

 In 1988, Spörri travels to Egypt to collect ideas for a club facility in the style of the ancient pharaohs.
 But the businessman and adventurer has something else in common: he lets himself be locked up alone in the Great Pyramid for one night for an adventurous self-experiment and even climbs up the next morning.
 More information in the menu under Mystery Research.

-In Bir Hooker, the company brings him together with an old grave robber who seems to know more about the Giza pyramids than many Egyptologists do.
-At the end of the meeting, the Arab gives the Swiss a glimpse of his family treasure, which includes a grisly relic.
-Gregor Spörri does not trust his eyes, because it is the mummified finger of a human-like giant.
+The adventure brings him together in Bir Hooker with an old grave robber who seems to know more about the Giza pyramids than many an Egyptologist.
+At the end of the meeting, the Arab grants the Swiss a glimpse of his family treasure, which includes a gruesome relic.
+Spörri cannot believe his eyes, because the relic is the mummified finger of a human-like giant.

 The images of the relic of Bir Hooker go around the world.
 Is this finger a proof of the existence of giants (Nephilim), as they appear in ancient myths, apocrypha and in the Bible?
 Were their producers the sons of heaven – the so-called fallen angels, as the ancient scriptures say?
 Is humanity about to return to these heavenly powers, as predicted by all great religions?
 Spörri can’t let go of the matter.
 The urge for research in him is awakened.
 More information in the menu at: Mystery Research.